-Paul Collins, acclaimed drummer for power-pop icons The Nerves (best known for “Hanging on the Telephone”), The Breakaways, and The Beat reflects on the early days in this excerpt from his memoir-in-progress
+Paul Collins, acclaimed drummer for power-pop icons The Nerves (best known for “Hanging on the Telephone”), The Breakaways, and The Beat reflects on the early days in this excerpt from his memoir.

 I pushed open the door with the big gold script “When You’re Ready” emblazoned on it and I was hit with the unmistakable sound of musicians, trying out gear all at the same time.
 It was like a symphony of discombobulated sound.
 It was like Colonel Dak!
 I waded through the hippies in their flowered shirts and bell bottom pants with big brass belt buckles.
 And there it was.
 Finally!
 Now I was standing in front of the bulletin board.
 I scanned it as fast as I could, because I knew everyone in the place had to think, “Who is this jerk?
 He doesn’t even have a band!”
 But I found it.
 I couldn’t believe it; right there in front of me as big as a billboard in Times Square.
 The 3 x 5 index card that would change my life forever.

 I ripped it down, stuck it in my back pocket, no one else was going to see this one.
 This one was all mine.
 I ran across the street to the pay phone and I called Jack up immediately.

 Jack told me to come on over…now….I liked that, when you want to be a rock star you don’t have a moment to waste!